mijan75/mijan75.github.io/docs/README.md

 ## 🧑‍💻 About Me

-I am a **Software Engineer** with over **5.5 years of professional experience**, specializing in **Java backend development**, **microservices architecture**, and **distributed systems**.
+I am a **Senior Software Engineer** with over **5.5 years of professional experience**, specializing in **Java backend development**, **microservices architecture**, and **distributed systems**.
 Passionate about creating scalable and maintainable software solutions, I enjoy mentoring teams, driving project success, and continuously learning about cutting-edge technologies.

 - **Current Role**: Software Engineer at Brain Station 23 Ltd.
 - **Career Goal**: Becoming a **Solution Architect** with expertise in distributed systems and scalable applications.